jenkins-infra/status/content/issues/2021-06-07-repo-jenkins-ci-org.md

 **2021-06-07 16:37:00**

-Two need IPs have been manually added to ldap.jenkins.io configuration.
+Two IPs have been manually added to ldap.jenkins.io configuration.

 **2021-06-07 12:37:00**